hardentools/hardentools/testplan.md

 **Expected result after hardening:**

 * The file is shown in explorer with only the empty icon for unknown file types.
-* Upon starting the file a dialog is presented which program to use.
+* Upon double clicking the file a dialog is presented which program to use.

 ### Sets User Account Control (UAC) to always ask for permission
 #### What it does: